ChloeZhou1997/personalwebpage/content/bookshelves/dostoyevskyBrothersKaramazov2012.md

     real life, no doubt he will be treated like a buffoon.
 However, the character in the book sometimes displays insights into certain issues and also seems to possess a noble heart.
+-   Love is a frequent theme in Dostoyevsky's work, if not the most frequent...

 ## Reading log {#reading-log}

+### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-15 Tue&gt; </span></span> : Reading Progress : 100% {#reading-progress-100}

+-   A very exciting confrontation between the prosecutor and the defender.
+-   Love the state of what qualifies a person to be a true father.

+> the father is not merely he who begets the child, but he who begets it and does his duty by it.

+### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-13 Sun&gt; </span></span> : Reading Progress : 84% {#reading-progress-84}

+-   Smerdyakov kills himself
+-   Ivan was in delirium and believed Smerdyakov mocked him before he committed suicide

 ### <span class="timestamp-wrapper"><span class="timestamp">&lt;2022-11-12 Sat&gt; </span></span> : Reading Progress : 79% {#reading-progress-79}